-SOURCE REDUCTION

-The District conducts source reduction activities typically by hand and as necessary during inspections, treatments, ditch maintenance, or in conjunction with organized wetland management projects and clean ups.
+SOURCE REDUCTION: The District conducts source reduction activities typically by hand and as necessary during inspections, treatments, ditch maintenance, or in conjunction with organized wetland management projects and clean ups.

-CONTAINER AND DEBRIS CLEAN-UP and DISPOSAL: Emptying, tipping over, draining or removal of containers, plastic and other debris prone to attract ovipositon by mosquitoes has long been a practice of the District.
+SANITATION: CONTAINER AND DEBRIS CLEAN-UP/DISPOSAL: Emptying, tipping over, draining or removal of containers, plastic and other debris prone to attract ovipositon by mosquitoes has long been a practice of the District.
+This service should not be confused with broad area trash removal.

-Total (plastics and other debris) Removal
+Total Container (plastics and other debris) Removal